Why does The Salvation Army not baptise or hold communion?

 1. The Army's Founders felt that many Christians had come to rely on the outward signs of spiritual grace rather than on grace itself.
 William and Catherine Booth believed, with the Apostle Paul, that salvation came solely from the grace of God personally received by faith.
 They felt that much of what passed for Christianity in their day was primarily an observance of outward ritual.

 2. Some Bible scholars had pointed out that there was no scriptural basis for regarding the sacraments as essential to salvation or Christian living.
 Many Christians assumed that Jesus commanded the use of baptism and holy communion.
-But there very few New Testament references to these practices and it was argued that none of them showed any intention by Jesus that they (or any other practice) should have become fixed ceremonies.
+But there are very few New Testament references to these practices and it was argued that none of them showed any intention by Jesus that they (or any other practice) should have become fixed ceremonies.

 3. The sacraments had been a divisive influence in the Church throughout Christian history and at times the cause of bitter controversy and abuse.